 Each of these cards offers a worthwhile signup bonus.
 With so many great options, it can be difficult to decide where to start.
 Luckily, that is a good problem to have!

 The goal of the Chase Gauntlet is to open each of these cards at some point.
 But you can choose the first card based on your expected spending.
 Take a look at the welcome bonus spending requirement.
 Then compare that to your upcoming planned expenses and try to match them up.
-If you have major business expenses coming up soon, then you might want to start with the Chase Business Ink card.
-If you aren’t planning on any major expenses, then consider using your monthly spending to meet the welcome bonus requirements of the Chase Sapphire Preferred card.
+If you have major business expenses coming up soon, you might want to start with the Chase Business Ink card.
+If you aren’t planning on any major expenses, consider using your monthly spending to meet the Chase Sapphire Preferred card's welcome bonus requirements.

 Eventually, you’ll be able to take advantage of all the cards.
 When combined, you can take your travel rewards experience to the next level.
 Once you run through the Chase Gauntlet and collect all of these welcome points, you’ll be able to travel in style on points.